Lice spread most frequently through close person-to-person contact.

 Treatment of lice usually involves shampoos, creams, or lotions and sometimes decontamination of clothing and bedding.

 Some people require an antiparasitic drug taken by mouth.

 Lice are barely visible wingless insects that infest a person's head, body, or pubic area.
 They spread easily from person to person by close contact and shared clothing and other personal items.
 Three species of lice inhabit different parts of the body.
 Head lice and pubic lice live directly on the person, whereas body lice live on clothing and bedding.
 All types of lice infestation occur worldwide.

 Head lice infest the hair and scalp.
 The infestation is spread by close personal contact and possibly by shared combs, brushes, hats, and other personal items.
 Static electricity or wind may eject lice from hair.
 Head lice are most common among girls aged 5 to 11 but can affect almost anyone.
-Head lice are less common in blacks.
+Head lice are less common in Black people.
 There is no association between head lice and poor hygiene or low socioeconomic status.